christophweegen/pied-piper/README.md

 p = PiedPiper.new("rats and kids")
 ```

+## Shortcut

 A shortcut to get a piper object anywhere you want, is shown in the following example.
 Only use this if your name is "Chuck Norris of Hamelin", since it "roundhouse pipes" (monkey-patches) Ruby's `Kernel` module :-D

-Note: It only adds the `piper` method to `Kernel` which isn't defined anywhere else and doesn't change existing Ruby behaviour, so using it doesn't actually make you this badass ;-)
+Note: It only adds the `piper` method to `Kernel`, and a `piper` method isn't already defined above `Kernel` in the inheritance hierarchy ( where only `BasicObject` is located ) so no existing Ruby behaviour actually gets altered.
+More on that later.

 ```ruby
 require 'pied_piper/kernel'